bcambel/pythonarticles/articles/mock.md

 How to check if a mocked method is called ? ( Expectation )
 -------------------------------------------------------

-If you expect a specific method is called with specific argument, use the <code>assert_called_with</code> method in your mock object
+If you expect a specific method is called with specific argument, use the **assert_called_with** method in your mock object

 ```python